 Will Borax Kill Fire Ants Too?

 Yes — borax will kill fire ants, but it takes a bit more strategy.
 Fire ants live in colonies deep underground, so surface baiting isn’t always effective on its own.
-For them, consider mixing borax with peanut butter or honey to increase appeal and place it near their mounds.
+For them, consider mixing borax with peanut butter or honey to create a thick paste that acts as an irresistible borax bait.
+Placing this bait near their mounds or along their ant trails increases the chances that worker ants consume it and carry it back to the nest.

 An Ounce of Prevention Is Worth a Pound of Borax